TorGj/Fetch-Entso-Energy-Price/README.md

 # Fetch-Entso-Energy-Price
-App use Entso API to create plot of energy price for selected week
+App use Entso API to create plot of energy price for selected week, month or last days